Uncentered-Systems/eth_template/README.md

 Set up your foundry wallet.
 In place of wallet-name, use `anvil`, `optimism`, `mainnet`, or `sepolia`, to insert the private key for each of these, respectively.
-These names are hardcoded into the contract `deploy.sh` script.
+These names are hardcoded into `script.sh`, which is used for running Solidity scripts.
-When running `./deploy.sh`, you will be asked for the password you input here.
+When running `sh script.sh`, you will be asked for the password you input here.

 ```bash
 cast wallet import <wallet-name> --interactive